RashadHagen/Create-And-Setup-A-Security-Or-Distribution-Group-Security-Group-Adds-A-Shared-Folder-Network-Path/README.md

 <div style="text-align:center;">
   <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>Paste: The Network Path into the Description section (General tab).
 Type: (share folder) after the Network Path.
-This will allow you to easily be able to find and use the Network Path in the future, if you want to share a folder (paste the Network Path in the File Explorer of another user’s computer).  <a href="https://github.com/RashadHagen/ADUC-Find-Computer-User-Contact-Group-Printer-Shared-Folder-Organizational-Unit-Common-Que" style="font-family: Arial, sans-serif; font-size: 16px; font-weight: bold;">How To Share A Folder Using File Explorer</b></span>
+This will allow you to easily be able to find and use the Network Path in the future, if you want to share a folder (paste the Network Path in the File Explorer of another user’s computer).  <a href="https://github.com/RashadHagen/ADUC-Find-Computer-User-Contact-Group-Printer-Shared-Folder-Organizational-Unit-Common-Que" style="font-family: Arial, sans-serif; font-size: 16px; font-weight: bold;">How To Share A Folder Using A File Explorer Network Path</b></span>
 <br/>

 <table>